Cilvyahg/FED_wtrack/DOM/dom.md

 same as for document.addEventListern();

 console.dir(object)
 to see all the methods and the properties that the object can have for example console.dir(document) console.dir(window)

 ## children

 use the children property instead of childNodes property. with the childNodes property you will also get the text, empty spaces node. with the

->
->parent.children
->
+> parent.children

 you will only get the element

 # body

 document.body.innerText = ""

 # innerText

 when updating the innertext of the nested elements will also be affected. so for example if you have an UL with li's in it. changing the UL innerText will change what's inside of UL and what is inside of UL are also li's so li's will dissapear and the new innerText will be displayed.

 it doesn't ignore the tags but ends up with the tags as a string so the <b> <b> will be shown. that can only be done with innerHTML

 # textContent (gives back all the text)

 # innerHTML

 gives back all the tags, attributes and etc.innerHTML allows us to pass in tags like <b> styling and etc.

 ** window.screen **

 property
 window.innerHeight
 window.innerWidth

 // this is refering the addEventListener is attached to.

 ## CreatTextNode()

 The createTextNode() method is used to create a TextNode which contains element node and a text node.
 It is used to provide text to an element.
 This method contains the text values as parameter which is of string type.
 Syntax: document.createTextNode(text);

+## e.preventDefault()

+like submitting a form
+when submitting you will directed to another webpage after clicking submit by using the e.preventDefault() you will stop this default behavior

+when you have set the preventDefault when you look at log(e) you will see the property 'defaultPrevented : true' ;

+**Checked**

+The `.checked` property gives back a boolean (true or false) use this for input radiobuttons, input checkbox

+here the `.value` property like for other input elements won't work.